Hornbill-Docs/esp-user-guide/esp-user-guide/customers/contacts.md

 # Contacts
 Any individual who belongs to an external company who you wish to interact with during the delivery of a service will be stored in Hornbill as a contact record.
-Contact records would typically be associated with an company record.
+Contact records would typically be associated with a company record.
 Contacts can be configured to use the Customer Portal for profile management and use of application features designed to allow for communication between you and your contacts.

 To manage contact records, a user must possess one of the following security roles: